C-1: Fate of Judas

 And who are those “nations”, dwelling outside the City, and where do they come from?
 This can be a perplexing question if we were to follow the opinion that those who turn to Christ in this life will be the only ones to inhabit the Eternal Heavenly City while those who don’t turn to Christ in this life will have no other place to go but to the region of Hell.

-That kind of thinking excludes any population of inhabitants for this in-between region of the New Heaven and Earth.
-However, as was brought out in the Post B-2 (“What about Evildoers?”), there is a sensible explanation of where these “nations” came from.
+That kind of thinking excludes any population of inhabitants for this in-between region of the New Earth.
+However, as was brought out in the Post B-2 (“What about the ‘Left-Behind’ Folks?”), there is a sensible explanation of where these “nations” came from.

 Christ, after His death on the Cross, “went and preached to the spirits in prison” by which multitudes of incarcerated souls were liberated.
 (1Peter 3:19) And it seems something similar will take place at the end of the Millennium.
 Revelation 20 describes what happens at the Great White Throne Judgment during this time just prior to the creation of the New Heaven and Earth: